 8. Compare-two-passages drill

-Below are two short passages on {topic}.
-Generate 3 comparison questions: where they agree, where they disagree, which makes the stronger argument and why.
+Below are two short passages on the same topic.
+Generate 3 comparison questions: where they agree, where they disagree, and which makes the stronger argument and why.
 Provide answers.

 I will give you the title and first paragraph of an article.
 Before I read the rest, generate 4 questions I should expect the article to answer.
 After I read, I will check which were addressed and which were missing.